hanami/guides/content/v2.0/actions/control-flow.md

 ---
-title: Control Flow
+title: Control flow
 order: 110
 aliases:
   - "/actions/control-flow"
 ---

+Actions offer callbacks, halting and redirects to support control flow.

 ## Callbacks

-If we want to execute some logic before and/or after `#handle` is executed, we can use a callback.
-Callbacks are useful to declutter code for common tasks like checking if a user is signed in, handling 404 responses or tidying up the response.
+Callbacks allow logic to be executed either before or after an action's `#handle` method.
+They are useful for encapsulating code used for tasks like checking whether a user is signed in, handling 404 responses or tidying up a response.

-The corresponding DSL methods are `before` and `after`.
-These methods each accept a symbol that is the name of the method that we want to call, or an anonymous proc.
+A callback can be added using the `before` or `after` methods.
+These methods accept either a symbol representing the name of a method to be called, or a proc.

+Like the `#handle` method, callback methods receive the request and response as arguments.

-### Methods
+### Method callbacks

 ```ruby
 # app/actions/books/show.rb